jarcode-foss/glava/README.md

 - python (required to generate bindings with glad)
 - GCC (this program uses GNU C features)

-**Ubuntu/Debian users:** the following command ensures you have all the needed packages and headers to compile and run GLava:
+**Ubuntu/Debian users:** the following command ensures you have all the needed packages and headers to compile GLava:
 ```bash
 sudo apt-get install libpulse libpulse-dev libglfw3 libglfw3-dev libxext6 libxext6-dev python make gcc
 ```